Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

 Jalen Brunson Insights vs. the Heat

-- He's attempted 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.

-- Brunson's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.
+- Brunson's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.
+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.
+- Giving up 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, conceding 13.1 makes per game.

 Jalen Brunson vs. the Heat